-International students applying for admission without providing any TOEFL or other English proficiency test scores, will take an English placement test during orientation.
+International students applying for admission without providing any TOEFL or other English proficiency test scores will take an English placement test during orientation.
 This test was designed by an experienced team of Shoreline faculty members with advanced degrees in teaching English as a Second Language (ESL).
 The ESL placement test has three sections: reading, writing, and listening.
-Below are samples from each section.
+Click the tabs below to see each section.

 The reading section of Shoreline Community College's ESL placement test has five passages.
 Each passage is followed by five multiple-choice questions.
 Here is a sample:

 "Ted Serios is not a normal person.
-He was in his mid-forties when he was introduced to Julie Eisenbud, Professor of Psychiatry at Denver Medical School in 1963.
+He was in his mid-forties when he was introduced to Jule Eisenbud, Professor of Psychiatry at Denver Medical School in 1963.